mbolam/DSWS_OpenRefine/index.md

 Before analysis comes the messy work of evaluating, cleaning, and transforming data.
 This hands on workshop will introduce a free power tool to get the job done: [OpenRefine](http://openrefine.org/index.html).
 We will install Refine, create a project, and get oriented to the many features for exploring and transforming tabular data.

-Offered May 24, 2018 as part of the [Digital Mitford Coding School](https://digitalmitford.github.io/DigMitCS/) at the [University of Pittsburgh Libraries](http://www.library.pitt.edu).
+Offered September 14, 2018 as part of the [ULS Digital Scholarship Workshop Series](https://www.library.pitt.edu/digital-scholarship-services) at the [University of Pittsburgh Libraries](http://www.library.pitt.edu).

 > built using [Jekyll](https://jekyllrb.com/) and [GitHub Pages](https://pages.github.com/)
 >